 There’s no right or wrong here.
 The only golden rule is:

 You communicate the type of book accurately to the reader, and

 Your pricing reflects the length / value you are offering.

 I know that’s technically two golden rules, but the second one is kind of a repeat of the first.

 As a rough guide, I’d say that a 30,000 word book shouldn’t sell for much more than $2.99 / $3.99.

 If your book is very short – 15-20,000 words – it probably wants to be $0.99 or free.

 Take a good look at the average word counts you need for a novel or non-fiction.

 If your book is too long and you need to cut it, don’t fret.
-It’s often possible to take a good 30,000 words out of a book without really affecting the content, just by being rigorous about what works – what words, sentences, paragraphs and scenes truly earn their place.
+It’s often possible to take a good 30,000 words out of a book without really affecting the content, just by being rigorous about what works – what words, sentences, paragraphs, scenes and chapters truly earn their place.